joonty/vim-phpqa/README.md

 - `:Phpcs` - run code sniffer
 - `:Phpmd` - run mess detector (will ask for a rule XML file if not set)
 - `:Phpcc` - show code coverage (will ask for a clover XML file if not set)
+- `:Phpcbs` - run phpcbf to reformat your code up to your configured standards (same as phpcs).
+It saves the file before running it.

 ### Code Coverage